-Materials Needed for Nativity Light Up Christmas Decor tutorial
+Materials Needed for Nativity Light Up Christmas Decor

 - any type of large piece of wood, MDF, etc… I had mine in my garage.
 I don’t even remember what project I had it leftover from or what kind of board it was!

 - paint – I just used some paint I had on hand.
-Gray spray paint for bottom and white chalk paint for the rest
+Gray spray paint for the bottom and white chalk paint for the rest

 - transfer tape

-Let’s get started!
+Let’s get started.
 I had this large piece of something (not even sure what material it is), but it worked perfectly!

 Since I am using it for a stencil, I used contact paper for most of it since it’s much cheaper.
 I cut out with just whatever I have on hand.
-I had to slice the file in half since it was so big.
+I had to slice the image in half in CDS since it was so big.